 Use the toe board lever(s) to raise either end of a tapered log, if desired.

-Raise the appro-Use the toe board lever(s) to raise entire end of a tapered log, it does not be priate lever to raise the front or rear toe board until the heart of the log measures the same distance from the bed rails at each end of the log.
+Raise the appropriate lever to raise the front or rear toe board until the heart of the log measures the same distance from the bed rails at each end of the log.